walterbender/Syllabi/iam.md

 </a>

-In the first session, groups peer-review the class’ work, selecting the best 2 or 3 proposals from each team and begin early steps of prototyping.
+In the first session, groups peer-review the class’ work, selecting the best 2 proposals from each team and begin early steps of prototyping.

 In the second session, groups will re-evaluate the early prototypes